Lavender Fields in Bloom, Provence, France

-Day 2, July 1, Sunday.
 We spend the day today photographing the beautiful lavender fields in and around Sault as well as the quaint village itself.
-We'll shoot from elevated perspectives where telephoto lenses are the perfect choice as well as from the edge of the lavender rows where both wide angles and telephoto lenses capture the graphic designs, the wonderful color and texture, and the receptive patterns of the lavender flowers.
+We'll shoot from elevated perspectives where telephoto lenses are the perfect choice as well as from the edge of the lavender rows where both wide angles and telephoto lenses capture the graphic designs, the wonderful color and texture, and the repetitive patterns of the lavender flowers.
 Low angled sunlight adds warmth to the scenes, and by including the sun with a wide angle the images look like magic.
-For twilight, we will photograph the lavender field at the foot of Banon village, and with HDR the lights on the village can exposed correctly along with the flowers in muted light.
+At twilight, we will photograph the lavender field at the foot of Banon village, and with HDR the lights on the village can be exposed correctly along with the flowers in muted light.
 It's stunning.
 Overnight near Gordes.

-Days 5 & 6, July 4 - 5, Wednesday and Thursday.
 After a morning sunrise shoot in the lavender fields, we check out of our hotel and drive to the village of Moustiers Sainte Marie near the Valensole Plateau.
-This is one of the premier lavender growing areas, and we will spend these two days exploring the best vantage points to capture the incredible 'sea of purple.'
-The village in which we stay is beautiful, too, as it's nestled in a mountain backdrop.
-At twilight the lights from the city spread their glow on the sheer cliff face, and the setting is one of the prettiest in Europe.
-Overnight Moustiers Sainte Marie.
+This is one of the premier lavender growing areas, and we will spend these three days exploring the best vantage points to capture the incredible 'sea of purple.'
+We also photograph some of the beautiful villages on the Valensole Plateau including Forcalquier, Moustiers-Sainte-Marie, and Sisteron.
+Sisteron was built at the base of a dramatic geological rock formation, and the village of Moustiers-Sainte-Marie is stunning with its backdrop of mountains.
+Even more beautiful, though, is the way the village and the mountains are lit up in the evening.
+This is one of the prettiest settings in Europe.
+Overnight Manosque.

-Tour cost: $4350 Includes all lodging based on double occupancy, all breakfasts, two dinners, entrance fees, all ground transportation, services of a French-speaking guide, intimate knowledge where the best flowers fields are located, and photo instruction.
+Tour cost: $4750.
+Includes all lodging based on double occupancy, all breakfasts, all dinners, entrance fees, all ground transportation, photo instruction, critiques on demand.

-Not included: International airfare, meals not specified in the itinerary, items of a personal nature, and alcohol.
+Not included: International airfare, meals not specified in the itinerary, gratuities to local guide, items of a personal nature, travel insurance, and alcohol.